Access refers to physical access to hardware, or physical or virtual access to software.

 Use physical and software controls to protect your hardware and data from intrusion.

-Change all default passwords after installing a new system.
-Most types of equipment use default passwords that are widely known and could allow unauthorized access to hardware or software.
+Change all default passwords when installing a new system.
+Most types of equipment use default passwords, such as changeme, that are widely known and could allow unauthorized access to hardware or software.

-Refer to the documentation that came with your software to enable the software security features.
+Refer to the documentation that came with your software to enable any security features available for the software.

 Install servers and related equipment in a locked, restricted access room.